Open to healthcare IT & Epic analyst roles

-Open to cloud engineering roles
+Open to relocation

 EC2